NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 1. In your `src/` directory, create a new Python file for each class you identified in the previous step.
 For example, `car_park.py`, `sensor.py`, and `display.py`.
    Notice that the file names are all lowercase and use underscores to separate words.
 This is a common convention for Python file names.
 In general, Python files are named like variables, using lowercase and underscores to separate words.
 2. In _each_ file, create a class with the same name as the file.
 For example, the `car_park.py` file should contain a `CarPark` class.
-Notice that the class name is capitalized and uses CamelCase to separate words.
+Notice that the class name is capitalized and uses PascalCase to separate words.
 This is a common convention for Python class names.
 An example class definition is shown below:

    ```python
    class CarPark: